Using Dynamic Grouping for Dimension Field Values

 Procedure: How to Create a Dynamic Group

 - Open WebFOCUS Designer.
-On the default WebFOCUS Home Page, click Visualize Data.
+On the WebFOCUS start page, click the plus menu and then click Create Visualizations, or, on the WebFOCUS Home Page, click Visualize Data.

 WebFOCUS Designer opens in a new browser tab.